 If the answers are honest yes / meaningful savings / no middle ground, go.
 Otherwise, keep reading before you pull the plug.

-Self-hosting is more accessible than it's ever been — Docker Compose files you can copy-paste, installation scripts that work, documentation that's actually good.
-But "easier to install" is not the same as "easier to own."
+Self-hosting is more accessible than it's ever been.
+Docker Compose files you can copy-paste.
+Installation scripts that work on the first try about half the time.
+Documentation that's actually good.
+But "easier to install" is not "easier to own."
 Ownership is a subscription paid in your own time.
 Pick your services the way you pick any subscription: based on what it buys you, not what it costs someone else.